Share this post on:

 • In contrast, Eights are motivated by a desire for power and control and the satisfaction of their physical needs.

-• When achieving goals, Threes excels at finding the most efficient way to reach their goals, while Eights can have difficulty knowing how much force to apply in a given situation to move closer to their destination.
+• When achieving goals, Threes excel at finding the most efficient way to reach them, while Eights can have difficulty knowing how much force to apply in a given situation to move closer to their destination.

 • Related to this, Threes are skilled at ascertaining how they will impact others, while Eights have a blind spot concerning how they affect others.